Rules Around Your Tenancy

 Before you can move a pet into your home, we’ll need to know:

-We love pets so we would normally give our permission without any problems, but there are some rules in place to keep your pet and your home as safe as possible.
+We would normally give our permission without any problems, but there are some rules in place to keep your pet and your home as safe as possible.
 Some of these rules are general and some are specific to different types of animals:

 As a responsible animal owner, I will: